ingestly/ingestly-endpoint/README.md

 ### Prerequisites
 - A [Google Cloud Platform](https://cloud.google.com/) account, and a project used for Ingestly.
 - A [Fastly](https://www.fastly.com/signup) account, and a service used for Ingestly.
-- This endpoint issues a cookie named `ingestlyId` under your specified domain name.
+- This endpoint may use cookies named `ingestlyId`, `ingestlySes` and `ingestlyConsent` under your specified domain name.

 *Note that a GCP project and a Fastly service can be created for Ingestly or you can use your existing one.*